awslabs/gluonts/docs/tutorials/hyperparameter_tuning/hp_tuning_with_optuna.md

 from gluonts.evaluation import Evaluator
 ```

-An example that tune the DeepAR estimator on electricity dataset via Optuna.
+We will now tune the DeepAR estimator on our training data using Optuna.
 We choose two hyperparameters `num_layers` and `hidden_size` to optimize.

-Define an DeepARTuningObjective class used in tuning process of Optuna.
+First, we define an `DeepARTuningObjective` class used in tuning process of Optuna.
 The class can be configured with the dataset, prediction length and data frequency, and the metric to be used for evaluating the model.
 In the `get_params` method, we define what hyperparameters to be tuned within given range.
 In the `split_entry` method, we split each time series of the dataset into two part: